Can an older dog teach a younger dog how to to work stock?

 Well, that is a common question.

-In stories everyone has heard of them take a young pup out and introduce them to the older sheep dog with some sort of comment like, “Let Rex teach him how to herd sheep”, or “We’ll see if King thinks he is good enough to herd sheep.”
+In stories I have heard of people that take a young pup out and introduce them to the older sheep dog with some sort of comment like, “Let Rex teach him how to herd sheep”, or “We’ll see if King thinks he is good enough to herd sheep.”

 We are still learning, and do not claim to know it all.
 Our opinion is just that, and may change as we get more experience.